-And Costa Rican youth are inheriting both the old traditions of turtle egg poaching and the new traditions of conservation and protection of the place they call home.
-Many Costa Rican teens have never seen a leatherback, nor do they know the importance of their beaches to the leatherback's journey.
-In 2000, EPI set out to change the education paradigm around conservation.
-We invited 61 local teens and teachers on course with us, and in a matter of days, we saw the impact firsthand.
+Costa Rican youth are inheriting both the old traditions of sea turtle consumption and the new traditions of conservation and protection.
+Without protection, more than 80% of sea turtle nests are lost to illegal harvest, a practice driven by a lack of connection to and awareness of sea turtles and their plight.
+Many Costa Rican teens have never seen a live turtle, nor do they know the importance of their beaches to the turtles’ survival.
+Since 2000, EPI has been changing the educational paradigm around conservation, engaging locals hands-on in protection efforts.

-Today, our original partnership with Pacuare Nature Reserve has blossomed into the foundation of our work in Costa Rica and all our program sites.
-Our participants work directly with scientists and researchers at Pacuare to collect data on the leatherbacks who nest there each year.
-They also help move and protect the leatherback nests, ensuring the protection of the hatchlings within.
-Pre- and post-course programming provide additional leadership skills, building critical thinking, a personal conservation ethic, and an awareness of environmental issues facing Costa Rica.
+Today, our original partnership with Pacuare Reserve has blossomed into the foundation of our work at our program sites across the Americas.
+We now manage the Reserve and our participants work directly with scientists and researchers at Pacuare to collect data on the hundreds of leatherback, green and hawksbill sea turtles that nest there each year.
+During nightly surveys, they also help move and protect nests and the hatchlings within.
+Follow up alumni mentorship activities enhance leadership skills in the next generation while building critical thinking, a personal conservation ethic, and an awareness of environmental issues facing Costa Rica’s astounding biodiversity.

 Kincaid Teacher On Her Way To Costa Rica

 Houston's environment is a lot different than Costa Rica's, a fact that should give Sarah Shea lots of adventure.
 Shea, a teacher at The Kincaid School, was awarded a fellowship that will take her to the Central American country for eight days to take part in an ecological program.

 Shea was chosen by Ecology Project International (EPI), an organization that teams scientists with students and educators for ventures in Costa Rica, Ecuador, the Galapagos, Baja Mexico, Yellowstone, Hawaii, and Belize.